U.S. flag

 Other skin manifestations include meibomian cysts in the eyelids, sebaceous cysts, and dermoid cysts.
 Skin tags (especially around the neck) often have the histologic appearance of BCCs but do not act aggressively.

 Morbidity/mortality.
 Life expectancy in NBCCS is not significantly different from average [Wilding et al 2012].
-The major problem is with the cosmetic effect of treatment of multiple skin tumors and usually, to a lesser extent, treatment of jaw keratocysts.
+The major problem is with the cosmetic effect of treatment of multiple skin tumors and, to a lesser extent, treatment of jaw keratocysts.
 A poor cosmetic outcome can lead to social difficulties, including difficulty maintaining employment.

 Phenotype Correlations by Gene